Travelling to Penticton

 Taxi & Shuttle

-Getting from the airport to your hotel, a winery, an event or around town is easy with the range of taxi and shuttle services available in Penticton.
+Sometimes we still need to use a vehicle to get around Penticton.
+Getting from the airport to your hotel, going on a winery, attending an event or exploring some trails further out of the city is easy with the range of taxi and shuttle services available in Penticton.
 Taxi and shuttle services can accommodate almost any special request.

 Penticton’s Transit System has a modern fleet of low-floor transit buses, which are wheelchair and scooter accessible, serving Penticton’s residential neighbourhoods and commercial areas.